Fajr-5: Lebanon

 Iran supplied a number of Fajr-5s to Hezbollah in Lebanon beginning in 2002 or 2001.
 Sources disagree on whether Hezbollah used Fajr-5 rockets in the 2006 Lebanon War, in part because at the time they were confused with similar Khaibar-1 rockets.

 Palestinian territories

-Fajr-5 rockets are held in the Gaza strip by Palestinian militant groups.
+Fajr-5 rockets are held in the Gaza Strip by Palestinian militant groups.
 The first was fired by Hamas in November 2012.
 It is believed that manufacture of some sub-components and final assembly may take place in Gaza, but that the critical components of the rocket are furnished by Iran.
 Iran denied transferring any rockets to Gaza but said they instead transferred technology to manufacture the rocket.

 Some Palestinians have named their children after the Fajr-5.

 Pillar of Defense

 In November 2012 during Operation Pillar of Defense, Hamas and Palestinian Islamic Jihad fired Fajr-5 rockets towards Tel Aviv and Jerusalem.
-One hit an apartment block in Rishon LeZion.
 At least 14 rockets were fired in total.